 Competitors will NOT be able to handle the systems once they are in the water.

 Only facility personnel will be able to dive in the tank or handle the systems once they are in the water.

 No further physical intervention will be possible while testing unless a pause or stop work is called, at the expense of allotted testing time.

 Personal flotation devices (PFDs) must be worn at all times when operating outside of safety rails in the test basins.
 United States Coast Guard-approved personal flotation devices are supplied by NSWCCD facilities personnel.

 Competitors must bring their own steel toe boots or shoes and respirators.
 The facility will provide hard hats, personal floatation devices, and nitrile gloves.
 If competitors would rather use utility gloves, they must bring their own.

 Due to the overhead structure of the wave basin, satellite telemetry is difficult if not impossible.
-For the maneuvering mission detailed in Appendix M of the Official Rules Document, all waypoints and vehicle behaviors are expected to be executed without GPS support and without operator intervention
+Technologies successfully used in the tank:

 We’ll do our best to work with competitors to ensure everyone gets time in the tank.
 If a team’s system gets damaged in transit you must let the Prize Administration team know as soon as possible and we’ll do our best to adjust the schedule to allow for repairs, though this is not guaranteed.